Genocide of indigenous peoples: Indigenous peoples of the Americas (pre-1948)

-It is estimated that during the initial Spanish conquest of the Americas, up to eight million indigenous people died, primarily through the spread of Afro-Eurasian diseases.
-Simultaneously, wars and atrocities waged by Europeans against Native Americans also resulted in millions of deaths.
+It is estimated that during the initial Spanish conquest of the Americas, up to eight million indigenous people died, primarily through the spread of Afro-Eurasian diseases, wars, and atrocities.
+The population of Indigenous Americans is estimated to have decreased from approximately 145 million to around 7–15 million between the late 15th and late 17th centuries, representing a decline of around 90–95%.

 Mistreatment and killing of Native Americans continued for centuries, in every area of the Americas, including the areas that would become Canada, the United States, Mexico, Argentina, Brazil, Paraguay, Chile.
 In the United States, some scholars (examples listed below) state that the American Indian Wars and the doctrine of manifest destiny contributed to the genocide, with one major event cited being the Trail of Tears.

+In contrast, a 2019 book by Jeffrey Ostler at the University of Oregon has argued that genocide is not a majority viewpoint in the scholarship on the subject and he writes that, Since 1992, the argument for a total, relentless, and pervasive genocide in the Americas has become accepted in some areas of Indigenous studies and genocide studies.
+For the most part, however, this argument has had little impact on mainstream scholarship in U.S. history or American Indian history.
+Scholars are more inclined than they once were to gesture to particular actions, events, impulses, and effects as genocidal, but genocide has not become a key concept in scholarship in these fields.

+According to The Cambridge World History, The Oxford Handbook of Genocide Studies, and The Cambridge World History of Genocide, colonial policies in some cases included the deliberate genocide of indigenous peoples in North America.
+According to the Cambridge World History of Genocide, Spanish colonization of the Americas also included genocidal massacres.

+According to Adam Jones, genocidal methods included the following: